-Today, I’m covering the story of the story behind SNAGGLE TOOTH, but you can get the rest of the stories behind the series, too:
+Today, I’m covering the story of the story behind SNAGGLE TOOTH.

 When a plane crashes in the Bighorn Mountains, Patrick Flint embarks on a rescue mission he may not live to regret.